seanmonstar/warp/README.md

 [![crates.io](https://meritbadge.herokuapp.com/warp)](https://crates.io/crates/warp)
 [![Released API docs](https://docs.rs/warp/badge.svg)](https://docs.rs/warp)

-A super-easy, composable, web framework for warp speeds.
+A super-easy, composable, web backend framework for warp speeds.

 The fundamental building block of `warp` is the `Filter`: they can be combined and composed to express rich requirements on requests.